Pranav2612000/milaap/CONTRIBUTING.md

-# Contributing to CoreUI Free React Admin Template
+# Contributing to Milaap

-Looking to contribute something to CoreUI Free React Admin Template? **Here's how you can help.**
+Looking to contribute to Milaap **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.